yegor256/blog/_drafts/settings.md

 ).html();
 {% endhighlight %}

-However, no matter how convenient it may look at the first glance, this approach is **very wrong**.
+However, no matter how convenient it may look at first glance, this approach is **very wrong**.
 Mostly because it encourages us to make big and non-cohesive objects.
 They grow in size and become less testable, less maintainable and less readable.